 Canadian National Railway's score of 57 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Canadian National Railway (CN) reported total greenhouse gas emissions of approximately 4,309,099,000 kg CO2e for Scope 1, 93,762,000 kg CO2e for Scope 2, and 2,103,373,000 kg CO2e for Scope 3, amounting to a total of about 5,063,261,700 kg CO2e for Scope 1 and 2 combined.
-CN has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 greenhouse gas emissions by 43% per gross ton mile by 2030, using 2019 as the base year.
-Additionally, the company targets a 40% reduction in Scope 3 emissions related to fuel and energy from its locomotive, truck, and vessel fleets, also by 2030.
-For all other absolute Scope 3 emissions from fuel and energy-related activities, CN aims for a 27.5% reduction by the same year.
-Looking towards the long term, CN has committed to achieving net-zero greenhouse gas emissions across its entire value chain by 2050.
-This includes a significant goal of reducing absolute Scope 1, 2, and 3 emissions by 90% from 2019 levels by 2050.
-These targets align with the Science Based Targets initiative (SBTi) and reflect CN's commitment to addressing climate change and reducing its carbon footprint in the transportation sector.
+In 2023, Canadian National Railway (CNR) reported total greenhouse gas emissions of approximately 4,309,099,000 kg CO2e for Scope 1, 93,762,000 kg CO2e for Scope 2, and 2,103,373,000 kg CO2e for Scope 3 emissions.
+CNR has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 greenhouse gas emissions by 43% per gross ton mile by 2030, using 2019 as the baseline year.
+Additionally, the company targets a 40% reduction in Scope 3 emissions related to fuel and energy from locomotive, truck, and vessel fleets, and a 27.5% reduction in all other absolute Scope 3 emissions by the same year.
+CNR's long-term goal is to achieve net-zero greenhouse gas emissions across its value chain by 2050, with an overall target to reduce absolute Scope 1, 2, and 3 emissions by 90% from 2019 levels.
+These commitments align with industry standards for climate action and demonstrate CNR's dedication to sustainability and reducing its carbon footprint in the transportation sector.

 Access structured emissions data, company-specific emission factors, and source documents